 Since 2019 Viktoria is a lead singer of the Dutch Klezmer band Ot Azoj.

 In 2019 Viktoria formed ensemble SamoDivas and created the show “Metamorphosis of a Female Character”, a dramatic and humorous music theater performance about Nina Zarechnaya, an underexposed character from The Seagull by Anton Chekhov.
 It premiered on Grachtenfestival, Amsterdam 2019.

-The conceptual performance with “Die Badkhonim”, a group that derives from the melodrama genre that developed in the late 18th century, called “A Tale of Two Lights”, and an installation performance devised by Johanna Kotlaris, “A Heartwarming Bone Cracking”, in 2018.
+In 2018 Viktoria took part in the creation of the conceptual performance of Yotam Gaton and became part of “Die Badkhonim”, a group that derives from the melodrama genre that developed in the late 18th century, the performance is called “A Tale of Two Lights”.

-In 2018/2019 she took part in the Master Praktikum program at Dutch Radio Choir for the season.
+In 2018/2019 Viktoria took part in the Master Praktikum program at Dutch Radio Choir for the season.